 From there we went to La Jolla Cove and had our first time walking down the side of the cliff to see the sea lions up close and personal.
 This is a place the seals come to nurse their young, and the baby seals are just the most curious fun loving creatures!
 You are not allowed to touch them however they will just about walked right up to you.
 It was so much fun!
 The kids walked out on the rocks where the water was exploding behind them and soaking people who were too close to the end.
 I of course was afraid someone was going to get washed into the water.
 The Pacific Ocean is chilly and powerful!!
 The sea lions wash back-and-forth with the waves playing and enjoying their best times right there for you to witness.
 We stayed a couple of hours and walked up and down the coast line exploring the jagged rocks and cave like features of the land.
 I took a ton of pictures.
 My kids were smiling and willing which made me the most satisfied mama ever.

 Getting gas before the ride back up to LA we made friends with a man parked next to us driving a Lamborghini.
 My boys knew all about his vehicle down to how much it cost and the driver was humoring them to show off his cool ride.
+My point: Even just getting gas is an event!
 I was sold on the area.
 I was wondering how much I would make teaching at a local school and if I could afford to stay here on that salary.
 I looked around and realized this really is heaven.
 I love it here.
 My fifth grade research project turned out to be a success after all!

 The drive there was up a steep side of a mountain reminding us again that you we're not living on a flat planet.
 At the top of the mountain we took pictures of the Hollywood sign which is easiest to view from that point.
 My one son who is completely interested in space was in heaven all day from this encounter.
 The observatory is extremely hands-on and there is much to see do and explore.
 I was not sure how much the other kids would enjoy this.
 But we stayed a little longer than planned as it was so much fun.
 At this time there was a debate about earth being flat and my daughter was leaning toward believing we’ve been lied to our entire lives.
 The conversations that the kids had that day were priceless because you can just never explain gravity and physics as well without all of these visuals and displays.
 We made a round earth believer of her that day.